Man who ran marathon in pyjamas says record ‘didn’t really surprise’ family

 His time was more than four minutes faster than previous record holder Julian Rendall’s time of 2 hours, 51 minutes and 45 seconds.

-The 41-year-old former marine said the training he received while in the service was integral to completing the challenge.
+The 41-year-old said the training he received in the armed forces was integral to completing the challenge.

 “To be honest, my family know that I’ve always been a fit man and try my best when I do anything so it didn’t really surprise them,” he told the PA news agency.